Drug information provided by: IBM Micromedex

 If your or your child's symptoms do not improve within a few days, or if they become worse, check with your doctor.

 Do not use this medicine if you are also taking tizanidine (Zanaflex®).
 Tell your doctor if you or your child are also using theophylline (Theo-Dur®) or other products that contain caffeine (eg, coffee, soda, chocolate).
-Using these medicines together may increase risks for more serious side effects.
+Using these medicines together may increase the risk for more serious side effects.

 Ciprofloxacin may rarely cause inflammation (tendinitis) or tearing of a tendon (the cord that attaches muscles to bones).
 This can occur while you are taking the medicine or after you finish taking it.
 The risk of having tendon problems may be increased if you are over 60 years of age, are using steroid medicines (eg, dexamethasone, prednisolone, prednisone, Medrol®), have severe kidney problems, have a history of tendon problems (eg, rheumatoid arthritis), or if you have received an organ transplant (eg, heart, kidney, or lung).
 Check with your doctor right away if you have sudden pain or swelling in a tendon after exercise (eg, ankle, back of the knee or leg, shoulder, elbow, or wrist), bruise more easily after an injury, or are unable to bear weight or move the affected area.
 Refrain from exercise until your doctor says otherwise.

 Serious side effects can occur during treatment with this medicine and can sometimes occur without warning.
 However, possible warning signs include: black, tarry stools, blistering, peeling, or loosening of the skin, bloody or cloudy urine, chills, decreased urination, diarrhea, fever, joint or muscle pain, red skin lesions, often with a purple center, sores, ulcers, or white spots in the mouth or on the lips, severe stomach pain, skin rash, swelling of the face, fingers, feet, or lower legs, unusual bleeding or bruising, unusual weight gain, or yellow skin or eyes.
 Check with your doctor immediately if you or your child notice any of these warning signs.